The Precinct (video game): Plot

 After apprehending the leaders of both gangs, the precinct hosts Kelly's retirement party.
 Cordell is alerted to a misplaced letter from his father and searches the chief's office, where he finds a police report on his father's murder that suggests he knew his killer.
 However, Jackson arrives and absconds him for insubordination.
 Reassigned to parking duty, Cordell and Kelly surveil Jackson and learn he and Antonio are secretly working together, but Cordell is captured while investigating.
-Antonio reveals he is the true leader of the August Gang, that he was using the ACPD to get rid of his competition, and both Jackson and Cordell Sr. were corrupt, before Kelly arrives and rescues Cordell.
+Antonio reveals he is the true leader of the August Gang, that he was using the ACPD to get rid of his competition, and that both Jackson and Cordell Sr. were corrupt, before Kelly arrives and rescues Cordell.
 While battling the August Gang during a gold robbery, Cordell and Kelly learn Jackson has been captured by Antonio and rush to intervene, killing Antonio in a shootout and rescuing Jackson.

 Jackson reveals that he and Cordell Sr. only cooperated with the August Gang to secure much-needed police equipment which the city was reluctant to provide.
-However, after the August Gang killed a young rookie, Cordell Sr. was haunted by the prospect that his son could meet a similar fate and decided he would expose the August Gang; Jackson reluctantly alerted Antonio, who killed him.
+However, after the August Gang killed a young rookie, Cordell Sr. was haunted by the prospect that his son could meet a similar fate and decided he would expose the August Gang; Jackson reluctantly alerted Antonio, who killed Cordell Sr. against Jackson's expectations.
 Feeling deep remorse for his actions, Jackson directs Cordell to search his office for a file containing all evidence of the corruption scheme, and entrusts him to decide what to do with it.
 The player can then choose to either allow the news to publish the file or burn it at Cordell Sr.'s memorial.
 If the evidence is published, Jackson is replaced by Chief Yasmin Singh and Cordell Sr.'s memorial is removed.
 If the evidence is burned, Jackson commits himself to making amends and promises Cordell promotions for his work.
 Regardless, Kelly decides not to retire, while Cordell returns to his duties.